ashwin2507/WineSense/README.md

 Overall, this dashboard provides a user-friendly interface that enables users to explore wine production data easily and gain valuable insights into the industry.
 It is a useful tool for anyone who is interested in wine, from casual enthusiasts to industry professionals.

 The 3 types of visualizations included are:
-- A line plot showing the percentage of wines by variety that comes from the selected province.
+- A bar plot showing the percentage of wines by variety that comes from the selected province.
 - A world map that shows the number of wines coming from different countries that are contained in our dataset.
 - A box plot of the price of wine according to the selected type of wine and province by the user.